mimic-fi/v1-core/README.md

 # Core

-> Mimic is a trustless non-custodial portfolio management protocol
+> Mimic is a delegated yield aggregator protocol, trustless and non-custodial.

 This monorepo holds the key components of the Mimic Finance protocol:
 - [Vault](./packages/vault): Main entry point and orchestrator of the protocol rules.